 Creating scroll scene β

-There will be only simple code examples to introduce the basic concepts and capabilities of Potiah
+There will be only simple code examples to introduce the basic concepts and capabilities of Potiah.

 Basic β